CarlosGS/PrintrCamBot/README.md

 Brook has told me that Dropcam's speaker can only be controlled by the owner (D'Oh!).
 So here is the new setup idea:
 - The robot is kept really simple: **Replace the DTMF board with a cheap Bluetooth module.** I can make a compact electronics board for this.
 - **In any computer, plug a USB bluetooth dongle.
-A simple Python script will then communicate with both the robot AND Printrbot's server.**
+A simple Python script will then communicate with both the robot AND Printrbot's server.** At first I thought of using a Raspberry Pi, but this is cheaper and will work as well! :)
 - **At Printrbot's server, install a simple script.
 Its mission is to present users with a simple controller interface, and queue them for "time slots".** This way you can easily send commands to the robot from the server.

 **The cost is still very low:** Arduino board in the robot (~15$) + Cheap Bluetooth Module (~$5) + Bluetooth USB dongle (~$10, free if you already have one!)